EnterpriseDB/barman/doc/barman.1.d/50-backup.md

         value of the parameter `parallel_jobs`, if present in the configuration file.

+    --jobs-start-rate
+    :   Maximum rate at which workers should be started.
+Overrides the value of `parallel_jobs_start_rate`, if present in the configuration file.
+        Defaults to 10 jobs per second.

+    --jobs-start-window
+    :   The window size (in seconds) over which `--jobs-start-rate` will be applied.
+Overrides the value of `parallel_jobs_start_window`, if present in the configuration file.
+Defaults to 1 second.

     --bwlimit KBPS
     :   maximum transfer rate in kilobytes per second.
         A value of 0 means no limit.